borksh/bork/docs/manpage.md

 missing items that Bork can fix.
 In `satisfy` mode, however, Bork will only stop if it is unable to fix something itself — missing or outdated assertions will be resolved, and Bork will only stop the script if this fails.

+### `BORK_QUIET`

+If `BORK_QUIET` is set, Bork will not output anything other than errors, which it will only write to stdout.
+This is broadly the same as redirecting its output to `/dev/null`, except it is up to each assertion type how they want to handle being quiet.
+Some types may still need user interaction whilst installing or upgrading packages, so this is a safer way to reduce Bork's output.

 ## SEE ALSO